Official Government Website

 • New hires, coverage begins first of the month following date of hire if the enrollment form is submitted within 30-days of date of hire.

-• Existing employees electing coverage for themselves or dependents due to a qualifying life event, other than birth/adoption or marriage, coverage begins the first of the month following date of application.
-In most cases, the enrollment must take place within 30-days of the date of the event.
+• Existing employees electing coverage for themselves or dependents due to a qualifying life event, other than birth/adoption or marriage, coverage begins the first of the month following date the event.

 • Birth/adoption enrollment forms must be submitted within 60-days of the date of birth for coverage effective as of the date of birth/adoption.

-• Marriage enrollment forms must be submitted within 60-days of the date of event coverage effective first of the month following receipt of the enrollment form.
+• Marriage enrollment forms must be submitted within 60-days of the date of event coverage effective first of the month following date of the event.

-Employees whose agencies are on the State Controller’s Office (SCO) payroll system MUST submit their medical, dental, Premium Only Plan (pre-tax deductions) and Flexible Spending Account (FSA) enrollment electronically via the Employee Self Service portal.
-Life insurance enrollment forms are not available online and must be submitted in a hard copy.
+Employees whose agencies are on the State Controller’s Office (SCO) payroll system MUST submit their medical, dental, Premium Only Plan (pre-tax deductions) and Flexible Spending Account (FSA) enrollment electronically via Luma.

 Employees whose agencies maintain their own payroll system must complete hard copy forms for all coverages.